Whether you’re travelling for business or pleasure, there’s not much you can do to turn a long-haul flight into an enjoyable experience.

 9. Keep yourself entertained

 Book, tablets and magazines all help to pass the time during a long flight.
 This could also be the right time to catch the latest episodes of your best-loved shows or listen to your new Spotify playlist.
+Just make sure to download any online content to your device, so you don’t have to pay for in-flight Wi-Fi.

 10. Stay positive